stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Wild Magic/index.md

 ---

 # Wild Magic
-Many places in the multiverse abound with beauty, intense emotion, and rampant magic; the Feywild, the Upper Planes, and other realms of supernatural power radiate with such forces and can profoundly influence people.
+Many places in the multiverse abound with beauty, intense emotion, and rampant magic; the Hedge, the higher planes, and other realms of supernatural power radiate with such forces and can profoundly influence people.
 As folk of deep feeling, barbarians are especially susceptible to these wild influences, with some barbarians being transformed by the magic.
 These magic-suffused barbarians carry the Wild Magic.
 Elf, tiefling, aasimar, and genasi barbarians often seek this path, eager to manifest the otherworldly magic of their ancestors.

+## Features

-## Branch Feature: Rage Power, Magic Awareness
+### Magic Awareness
-As an action, you can spend 1 open your awareness to the presence of concentrated magic.
+When you take your first talent from this branch As an action, you can spend 1 open your awareness to the presence of concentrated magic.
 Until the end of your next turn, you know the location of any spell or magic item within 60 feet of you.
 When you sense a spell, you learn which school of magic it belongs to.
 Do you not need to be raging to use this feature.

 ## Talents